Jordonbc/VREngine/README.md

   <img src=Resources/Icon512Dark.png />
 </p>

 VREngine is a Unreal Engine plugin that lets you easilly create VR projects.
-It provides all the nesseccary ground work so you can focus more on the game rather than creating basic VR things like movement and item pickup.
+It provides all the necessary ground work so you can focus more on the game rather than creating basic VR things like movement and item pickup.

 ## Motivation